Next Chapter | Previous Chapter | Contents | Index

 format.

-In general, you generate
+In general, you generate files by using

-output format to produce one or more
+the output format to produce one or more

 files, and then linking them together using